 The fair is split into two clear sections.
 The Components fair is held between April 25-29 at the China International Exhibition Center (Old Venue) and the Whole Vehicle fair is held between April 27 – May 4 at the new venue.

-- Crowne Plaza Hotel Sun Palace Beijing – Just a 10-minute drive from the exhibition center, the Crowne Plaza Hotel Sun Palace Beijing is a favorite for discerning fairgoers.
+- Crowne Plaza Hotel Sun Palace Beijing – Just a 10-minute drive from the exhibition center, the Crowne Plaza Hotel Sun Palace Beijing is a favorite for fairgoers.

 - The CUT – Located on the second floor of the Fairmont Beijing, The CUT is arguably the destination of choice for the city’s steak lovers.
 Diners can choose from the finest cuts of grain and grass fed beef from North America and Australia, as well as the freshest seafood.

 - Atmosphere Bar – Located on the 80th floor of the China World Summit Wing, Atmosphere Bar offers guests a stunning view of the capital.
 The bar, which is part of the hotel operated by Shangri-La, is the highest in all of Beijing and is one of the trendiest locations in the city.